pancer/alembic-migrate/README.md

-raw-migrate
+alembic-migrate
 =============

-raw-migrate is a Flask-Migrate fork that works independently of Flask.
+alembic-migrate is a framework-independent fork of flask-migrate.

 Installation
 ------------